 18.1 Referring to recommendation 4.3 of the ASX Corporate Governance Principles and Recommendations, Iress publishes limited periodic unaudited reports.
-These comprise the annual directors' report, and the Environment, Social and Governance Report (ESG Report) (first published in April 2019).
-Prior to publication, these reports undergo a rigorous process of internal review to determine the integrity of those reports through the Marketing & Communications function, the Chief Legal Officer, CFO and CEO/MD and other disciplines as required by the subject matter.
+These comprise the annual Directors' report, and Environment, Social & Governance (ESG) disclosures included in the Annual report.
+Prior to publication, these reports undergo a rigorous process of internal review to determine the integrity of those reports through the Marketing & Communications function, the Company Secretary, the Chief Operating Officer, CFO and CEO/MD and other disciplines as required by the subject matter.
 The Board is confident that these reports are materially accurate and provide a balanced view of the information contained in the reports.

-19. DIRECTOR MINIMUM SHAREHOLDER REQUIREMENT
+19. DIRECTOR MINIMUM SHAREHOLDING REQUIREMENT

-- 19.1 The Board acknowledges the importance of aligning the interests of non-executive directors with the interests of shareholders and, to that end, the Board has adopted a policy according to which all non-executive directors, within three years of their appointment or by 31 December 2022, are required to accumulate Iress shares in an amount equivalent in value to the base level annual director fee (that is, excluding additional fees for holding the position of Chair of any Board subcommittee or holding the position of Board Chair).
-During the three year period, non-executive directors are expected to acquire and hold one third of the required amount in each year following their appointment. - 19.2 Each director to whom the minimum shareholding requirement applied as at 31 December 2022 (namely, Nicola Beattie and Julie Fahey) has met that requirement.
+- 19.1 The Board acknowledges the importance of aligning the interests of non-executive Directors with the interests of shareholders and, to that end, the Board has adopted a policy according to which all non-executive Directors, within three years of their appointment, are required to accumulate Iress shares in an amount equivalent in value to the base level annual Director fee (that is, excluding additional fees for holding the position of Chair of any Board subcommittee or holding the position of Board Chair). - 19.2 Each Director to whom the minimum shareholding requirement applied as at 31 December 2023 (namely, Nicola Beattie, Julie Fahey, Trudy Vonhoff and Michael Dwyer) has met that requirement.